 It’s a good idea to have at least one weight of each of the first three stabilizers below in your arsenal.

 - Cut-away stabilizers are very stable and will remain on the back of your project after you’re done stitching.
 You’ll be able to trim away any excess stabilizer with small embroidery scissors.
 Because cut-away stabilizers provide a lot of stability, these are going to be your best choice of stabilizer for stretchy, unstable fabrics like t-shirt knits.
 Same with designs with very high stitch density.

-> - Wash-away stabilizers are perfect for projects that are too unstable for tear-away stabilizer but still need to have no residual stabilizer on the back after embroidering.
+- Wash-away stabilizers are perfect for projects that are too unstable for tear-away stabilizer but still need to have no residual stabilizer on the back after embroidering.
 Examples include tulle and embroidering free-standing lace.
 When you’re done embroidering, dipping the project in water dissolves the stabilizer.
-There is also something called water-soluble stabilizer topping that can be placed on top of squishy fabrics with nap or pile like terry cloth towels or fleece.
+There is also something called water-soluble stabilizer topping that is placed on top of squishy fabrics with nap or pile like terry cloth towels or fleece.
 This topping keeps the stitches from sinking into the nap of the fabric and disappearing!

-> - Heat-soluble stabilizers are infrequently used but are intended for the same use as wash-away.
+- Heat-soluble stabilizers are infrequently used but are intended for the same use as wash-away.
 These work best on delicate fabrics that shouldn’t be washed after stitching.

 This is just a brief overview of stabilizers, but you can read so much more and grab a free printable embroidery stabilizer chart here.

 Machine Embroidery Needles

 You could use a regular sewing machine needle in many circumstances when embroidering, or you can use a specialized embroidery machine needle.
 Embroidery needles differ from sewing needles in that they have a widened groove and an elongated eye to better accommodate embroidery thread.
 This altered needle anatomy also decreases thread breakage and shredding when the needle starts moving super fast and producing friction when embroidering.